data-apis/scipy-2023-presentation/paper.rst

 After providing an overview of the Consortium, we first discuss standardization methodology.
 We then discuss the current status of the array API standard and highlight the main standardization areas.
-Next, we introduce additional tooling associated with the standard for testing compliance and shimming incompatible array library behavior.
+Next, we introduce tooling associated with the standard for testing compliance and shimming incompatible array library behavior.
 We conclude by outlining open questions and opportunities for further standardization.
 Links to the specification and all